-Section 1.
-Each member shall prepare and file with an impartial agent designated by the Code Authority at such times and in such manner as it may prescribe, such statistics, data and information relating to plant capacity, volume of production, volume of sales in units and dollars, orders received, unfilled orders, stocks on hand, inventory both raw and finished, number of employees, wage rates, employee earnings, hours of work and other matters, as the Code Authority or the Administrator may from time to time require.
-Any or all information so furnished by any member shall be subject to checking for the purpose of verification by an examination of the books, accounts and records of such member by any disinterested accountant or accountants or other qualified person or persons designated by the Code Authority.
+1. Each member shall prepare and file with an impartial agent designated by the Code Authority at such times and in such manner as it may prescribe, such statistics, data, and information relating to plant capacity, volume of production, volume of sales in units and dollars, orders received, unfilled orders, stocks on hand, inventory, both raw and finished, number of employees, wage rates, employee earnings, hours of work and other matters, as the Code Authority or the Administrator may from time to time require.
+Any or all information so furnished by any member shall be subject to checking for the purpose of verification by an examination of the books, accounts, and records of such member by any disinterested accountant or accountants or other qualified person or persons designated by the Code Authority.

-Section 2.
-Except as otherwise provided in the Act, or in this Code, all statistics, data and information filed or required in accordance with the provisions of this Code shall be confidential and the statistics, data and information of one member shall not be revealed to another member.
+2. Except as otherwise provided in the Act, or in this Code, all statistics, data, and information filed or required in accordance with the provisions of this Code shall be confidential and the statistics, data, and information of one member shall not be revealed to another member.
 No such data or information shall be published except in combination with other similar data and in such a manner as to avoid the disclosure of confidential information.
-The Code Authority shall arrange in such manner as it may determine for the current publication of Industry statistics to members.
+The Code Authority shall arrange in such manner as it may determine for the current publication of industry statistics to members.

-Section 3.
-The Code Authority shall make such reports to the

-Administrator as he may from time to time require.
+3. The Code Authority shall make such reports to the Administrator as he may from time to time require.

-Section 4.
-In addition to information required to be submitted to the Code Authority there shall be furnished to Government Agencies such statistical information as the Administrator may deem necessary for the purposes recited in Section 3 (a) of the Act.
-Nothing contained in this Code shall relieve any member of any existing obligation to furnish reports to any Government Agency.
+4. In addition to information required to be submitted to the Code Authority there shall be furnished to Government agencies such statistical information as the Administrator may deem necessary for the purposes recited in Section 3 (a) of the Act.